 In 2018, the Elections Division contributed approximately \$200,000 in staff time to voter education and outreach.
 This includes graphics, writing, attending events and supporting citizen committees.
 The start-up costs for staff time and materials were highest in the first VCA election.
-The outreach budget for the March 2020 election is the largest to date at \$477,000.
+The outreach budget for the March 2020 election is \$477,000.
 Previous elections used traditional media advertising heavily; this budget has re-allocated \$150,000 from advertising to Community Partner activities.